bakirillov/awesome-underinvestigated-biology/README.md

 Archaeal virii - morphology differences from bacteriophages and eukaryote virii.
 Are there any archaeal virii with hybrid RNA-DNA genome?

-Fungal virii.
-Why they are so often non-pathogenic for their hosts?
+[Fungal virii](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1005172) Why they are so often non-pathogenic for their hosts?